srky420/capstone-django/README.md

 - Ensuring timed-token generation and parsing for email verification requests and password reset requests.
 - Designing frontend for news app and accounts app using Bootstrap CSS and ensuring mobile responsiveness.
 - Creating fetch requests for news articles and news sources with proper error handling.
+- Creating appropriate HTML content for articles and sources with DOM manipulation.
-- Creating unit tests for views and models.
+- Creating unit tests for views and models for both accounts app and news app.

 ## File Structure